Eating Disorder Success Stories

 Janice could spend time with her friends and family without obsessing about food or exercise.
 She felt a sense of freedom.
 She felt comfortable in her body.
 Janice left her final session feeling that she had tools to manage her stress and anxiety.
 She no longer needed food to enjoy life and herself.

 George Was Distraught with His Weight and Negative Body Image

-George, at 35 years old, had struggled with his weight and body image (link to eating disorder page) for most of his life.
+George, at 35 years old, had struggled with his weight and body image for most of his life.
 He blamed his weight and negative self image on the reason he was single.
 He would overeat on foods when he was alone.
 He felt extremely self-conscious when he would eat around others.
 George really wanted to be physically active but couldn’t get motivated.
 This caused him significant distress.